markgyoni/geopol/docs/Getting_Started/Map.md

 - Faction claims
 - World border
 - Spawn
-- Sadly no modded blocks
+- One-way chat from the server to the map
--
+*- Sadly no modded blocks*